 Equine Health & Biosafety

-- Record your horse’s temperature twice daily for at least three days leading up to arrival.
+- Record of the horse’s temperature, taken twice daily for at least three days leading up to arrival.

 Horses must be checked into a stall and follow the biosecurity protocols.
 No daily haul-ins are allowed.

 All move-ins must be scheduled in advance.
 Upon entering the showgrounds, you must present:

 - your certificate(s) of veterinary inspection (if coming from a VS-affected county) or a declaration of health if coming from a non-VS affected county.
 If completed online, this declaration of health will already be on file with Blenheim EquiSports.

 - temperature logs for the past three days for each horse.